Nuclear power debate: Health effects on population near nuclear power plants and workers

 Current guidelines established by the NRC, require extensive emergency planning, between nuclear power plants, Federal Emergency Management Agency (FEMA), and the local governments.
 Plans call for different zones, defined by distance from the plant and prevailing weather conditions and protective actions.
 In the reference cited, the plans detail different categories of emergencies and the protective actions including possible evacuation.

 A German study on childhood cancer in the vicinity of nuclear power plants called "the KiKK study" was published in December 2007.
 According to Ian Fairlie, it "resulted in a public outcry and media debate in Germany which has received little attention elsewhere".
 It has been established "partly as a result of an earlier study by Körblein and Hoffmann which had found statistically significant increases in solid cancers (54%), and in leukemia (76%) in children aged less than 5 within 5 km of 15 German nuclear power plant sites.
-It red a 2.2-fold increase in leukemias and a 1.6-fold increase in solid (mainly embryonal) cancers among children living within 5 km of all German nuclear power stations."
+It read a 2.2-fold increase in leukemias and a 1.6-fold increase in solid (mainly embryonal) cancers among children living within 5 km of all German nuclear power stations."
 In 2011 a new study of the KiKK data was incorporated into an assessment by the Committee on Medical Aspects of Radiation in the Environment (COMARE) of the incidence of childhood leukemia around British nuclear power plants.
 It found that the control sample of population used for comparison in the German study may have been incorrectly selected and other possible contributory factors, such as socio-economic ranking, were not taken into consideration.
 The committee concluded that there is no significant evidence of an association between risk of childhood leukemia (in under 5-year olds) and living in proximity to a nuclear power plant.

 European Commission Joint Research Centre report of 2021 (see above) concluded: